sagecodes/intro-to-sql/README.md

 ## Why is data important

-Data = infomation
+Data = infomation | Imagine a phonebook with hundeds of people and businesses

-Databases = computerized storage of data!
+Databases = computerized storage of data | imagine an organized digital collections of people and businesses.

 - Dynamic sites
 	- Facebook
-	- Ebay
+	- Gmail
 - Mobile apps
+	- Uber
-	- j
+	- Snapchat
 - Data for reccomndations
 	- Netflix
 	- Amazon products
-	- h
-- Tracking
+- Item Tracking
 	- Library
 	- UPS
-	-

-Roles:
+Some Professional Roles that work with databases:

-Web Developer
+- Web Developer
-Data Analysis
+- Data Analysis
-Data Science
+- Data Science
-Database Admin
+- Database Admin

 ## What is SQL?

-Pronounced S. Q. L. or Sequel.
+Pronounced `S.` `Q.` `L.` or Sequel.
 Eitherway is fine!

 SQL stands for Structed Query Language